rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 ## Why NOT? #

-You are not a good candidate for using AWS Lambda if you interact with components in EC2 instances:
+An app is NOT a good candidate for using AWS Lambda if you interact with components in EC2 instances:

-   * AMI - app requires a custom AMI
+   * App requires a custom AMI (extra programs on servers rather than via REST API)
-   * SSH into server using multiple accounts
+   * Need to SSH into server using multiple accounts
-   * LDAP
+   * Need to use LDAP for authentication
    * OS updates impact your app?
    * OS configuration such as memory settings, max. file handlers, etc.
    * OS snapshots during security incidents
-   * Intrusion detection not available
+   * Intrusion detection is needed (not available in AWS Lambda)
-   * Network speeds not known
+   * Network speeds are important (not known in AWS Lambda)
-   * VPC not yet supported
+   * VPC is needed (not yet supported in AWS Lambda)

 <a name="CreateFunction"></a>